-Italy, Greece, and Turkey are mounting a quiet campaign for invitations to Bulgaria and Romania at Prague.
+Italy, Greece, and Turkey are mounting a quiet campaign for invitations to Bulgaria and Romania.
 They contend that these two candidates can contribute to stability in the Balkans, where Europe's greatest security needs lie.
 Critics counter that both Romania and Bulgaria continue to suffer from corruption in their governing structures, and that Bulgaria must make stronger efforts to modernize its military.
+Bulgaria has also had a succession of governments that have followed an uncertain course towards political and economic reform.

 The views of the Russian government play a role in the debate.
 Germany and several allies, such as France, had held the view until recently that NATO enlargement and the U.S. missile defense program had antagonized Moscow, and that a new round of enlargement would only contribute more tension to the Russia-NATO equation.
-Putin's softer rhetoric against NATO enlargement since the September 11 terrorist attacks, and the possibility that Washington and Moscow might reach an accommodation over missile defense, have moved Paris and Berlin closer to more assertive support for inviting several candidate states at the Prague summit.
-The German foreign minister has virtually endorsed an invitation to the Baltic states at the Prague summit.
+Putin's softer rhetoric against NATO enlargement since the September 11 terrorist attacks appears to have moved Paris and Berlin closer to more assertive support for inviting candidate states at the Prague summit.